IsuruUDSilva/pet_store/README.md

 src/
 ├── assets/          # Static assets like images and icons ├── components/      # Reusable React components
-├── pages/           # Page-level components
+├── data/            # All data for pages and components ├── pages/           # Page-level components
 ├── store/           # Redux store and slices
 ├── styles/          # TailwindCSS configurations and global styles